chisui/dakka/thesis/main.md

       AnswerableMessage (ActorRef a)
 ```

-Now only actors that except exactly messages of type `m` can be refered to.
+Now only actors that except exactly messages of type `m` can be referred to.
 This may be a little to restrictive though.
 Maybe we want to be able to allow some other class of actor.
 With `ConstraintKinds` we can also externalize these constraints.

 ```haskell